ethereum/remix-ide/docs/layout.md

 # Navigating Remix

-Remix's layout consists of the following components: the top bar, icon panel, Side Panel, Main Panel, and terminal.
+Remix's layout consists of the following components: the Top Bar, Icon Panel, Side Panel, Main Panel, Terminal, and the Status Bar.

 ![Layout for Remix IDE, highlighting the terminal, topbar, and, the side, main, and icon panel.](images/layout/a-layout1c.png)